About Duckstein festival

 The Duckstein Festival takes place in the welcoming atmosphere of Hamburg.

 It is a summer highlight in Hamburg Harbour City.

 The theme of the Duckstein festival is Kunst Kultur Kulinarisches (art, culture, gastronomy).

-The new venue offered the additional space needed and allowed for a conceptual change, having grown in popularity.
+The new venue offered the additional space needed and allowed for a conceptual change, growing in popularity.

-There are two main venues for the street performers and the aerial acrobatics.
+There are two main venues for street performers and aerial acrobatics.

 Besides, the music tent at Dar-es-Salaam Platz is where you’ll enjoy the artists performing in an unexpected and delightfully unplugged atmosphere.

 There will be live music acts – jazz, soul, lounge – where you can kick back and enjoy a glass or two of Duckstein beer.

 Handmade and design market.
 Stand-up comedy and Fleamarket